 When I used to teach public yoga classes I would coach my students not to carry anxiety from a difficult posture into the next one.
 I didn’t teach flow.
 I taught occupation of individual poses held for a length of time.
 When a difficult posture was concluded, we ended it and cleared any struggle with it before we began the next one.
 I’d guide them through a movement and advise them to “exhale and let Alligator Pose go; it is finished,” and then we’d move on.

 I wanted to cry last week but I kept fighting it.
 Every time the tears welled I conjured a reason not to cry.
+There were good reasons.
 I was at work.
 I was driving.
 I wasn’t alone and didn’t want to cause a companion any distress.
 I just kept holding it in.
 I kept carrying the stress forward into the next activity.
 September was a month-long exercise in not practicing what I preach.

 Friday I drafted yesterday’s Work Release and scheduled it to post.
 Friday night I made a fire and sat in quality time with The Chef.
 The half moon wore a silver stole around her bare shoulders like a Hollywood starlet in the 1940s.
 The tears welled again as the fire lifted and my dog licked my shin.
 I held them back again, not wanting to ruin quality time.